-The Corgi Cattle Dog is a name which implies a certain work ethic, but this Cattle Dog prefers playtime over work time, it has a bubbly, affectionate persona and is highly energetic.
+The Corgi Cattle Dog is a name that implies a certain work ethic, but this Cattle Dog prefers playtime over work time, it has a bubbly, affectionate persona and is highly energetic.

 Little is known about the breeding origins of the Corgi Cattle Dog, so it is more prudent to observe the origins and attributes of its two parent breeds.